arkraieski/starcoder-cli/README.md

 Contributions are welcome and encouraged!
 Feel free to submit a PR if you have any improvements!

-For now, I am using the [semistandard](https://github.com/standard/semistandard) npm package to check and fix style before my commits, and I ask other contributors to do the same (this may change in the future).
+For now, I am using [semistandard](https://github.com/standard/semistandard) to check and fix style issues (this may change in the future).

 Thank you in advance to anyone that wants to help with this project.

 ## License